Narrating an audiobook: 7 things authors should know

 4. Mentors, writing groups and book coaches who helped with the writing craft

-5. Funding sources from foundations and grant institutions, as well as writers’ retreats
+5. Funding sources from foundations and grant institutions, and names of writers’ retreats

 6. How the author approached book research and structure